 How to make Imli Chutney:

 - Boil 1 cup water and soak tamarind for 20 mins.
-After 20 mins mash the tamarind nicely with your finger tips or a spoon and then strain it through a sieve, press the tamarind pulp with the help of a spoon while straining to get the most out of it.
+After 20 mins mash the tamarind nicely with your finger tips or a spoon and then strain it through a sieve.
+Press tamarind pulp with the help of a spoon while straining to get the most out of it.
 Keep aside

 - Add 1 cup water and bring it to a boil, cook on a low flame for 4-5 mins.
-Turn off the flame.
-Let it cool down
+Turn off the flame and let it cool down

 - Your Imli Chutney is ready.
 Transfer it to an air-tight container and store it in the refrigerator.
 It’ll remain good for about a month.